bolemo/aegis/README.md

 ## Install
 * Connect to router's terminal with ssh or telnet
 * Go to the attached drive (USB): `cd /mnt/optware/` (or change optware by the mountpoint of your drive)
-* Copy and paste the following command: `wget -qO- https://github.com/bolemo/firewall-blocklist/archive/v1.5.4.tar.gz | tar xzf - --one-top-level=fbl --strip-components 1`
+* Copy and paste the following command: `wget -qO- https://github.com/bolemo/firewall-blocklist/archive/v2.0.0.tar.gz | tar xzf - --one-top-level=fbl --strip-components 1`
 * Make install script executable: `chmod +x fbl/install.sh`
 * Run install script: `fbl/install.sh`
-* Check if it was installed: `/opt/bolemo/scripts/firewall-blocklist test`
+* Check if it was installed: `/opt/bolemo/scripts/firewall-blocklist info`
 * Remove the install files and folder: `rm -r fbl` check then confirm each file to delete answering y

 The install script will create a symbolic link of the bolemo directory in /opt and creates /opt/scripts if it does not exists.

 Once installed, you will likely want to launch the script.
 Use `/opt/bolemo/scripts/firewall-blocklist -v update` to update blocklists, generate netset, setup ipset and iptables.
 Use of `-v` is to see the progress.
-V1.5 is a lot faster in building ipsets (a few seconds vs several minutes with v1.0).

 Anytime, you can use `/opt/bolemo/scripts/firewall-blocklist status` to check if everything is up and running or not.